telerik/winforms-docs/editors/textbox/adding-buttons-to-radtextbox.md

 In this particular case we are going to add three buttons to RadTextBox:

 1\.
 First, let's create three buttons.
-In order to arrange them in stacked formation, we need to add them to a [StackLayoutPanel]({%slug winforms/telerik-presentation-framework/layout/predefined-layout-panels%}) element:
+In order to arrange them in stacked formation, we need to add them to a [StackLayoutPanel]({%slug winforms/telerik-presentation-framework/layout/predefined-layout-panels%}):

 {{source=..\SamplesCS\Editors\TextBoxWithButtons.cs region=creatingButtons}}
 {{source=..\SamplesVB\Editors\TextBoxWithButtons.vb region=creatingButtons}}